pmndrs/leva/.changeset/ninety-trains-hope.md

 }))
 ```

+This also allows passing any JSX element as the label beside strings.

-This helps avoiding a bunch of ` ` labels (where each new one contains one more space).
+It also helps avoiding a bunch of ` ` labels (where each new one contains one more space).